TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

     led_orange
     led_green

-    These objects give access to the three LEDs on the board.
+    These objects give access to the three LEDs on the **Kookaberry**.
 They are instances of :ref:`kooka.LED`.

 .. data::